ggreeley/MemoryOrg/README.md

 A few important things to note:

+All ARC functions produce a list that can be stored as an object.
+Specific measures (ARC, correct/total, and other metrics) can then be referenced individually.

 Back-to-back NA's *do not* count toward repetitions (even if NA's are being counted as a category as they are in ARC_total and ARC_correct).
 Thus, if you want to measure clustering of intrusions, code them rather than leaving them blank.

 Additionally, "correct" and "total" in the functions refer to the vector indicating correct/incorrect responses.
 This will impact the N in Max and E(r) calculations (see documentation and note the different results with the same data).